Josee-xav/LiteBox/README.md

 There is bugs.
 If anyone wants to help then just submit an issue report and such then ill review the pull request.
 Standard github contributor procedure basically.
 But if u ever experience a bug, normally they can get temporarly resolved by doing SHIFT +  right click the taskbar then restart litebox.

+# ideas pls
+I need ideas to make this better. i feel like the customization is nice but i feel like i can do more to make it more SPICEY but cant think of anything at this moment in time. if u have any ideas put up an issue

 Can be styled as you wish.
 Examples:
 ![app screenshot](https://github.com/danieljo12/LiteBox/blob/main/pics/style2.PNG)